atzel-ov/LinearSystemsProject/README.md

 This project contains 4 MATLAB scripts for analyzing the longitudinal motion of an aircraft.
 The aircraft can be described by a 4th order non-linear system, linearized around its equilibrium point.

-PART A :
+PART A:
 Finding the eigenvalues of the system, simulating the time response and determining stability, observability and controllability.

 PART B:
-Designing a Full-State-Feedback controller using pole placement and the Linear Quadratic Regulator method for optimization.
+Designing a Full-State-Feedback controller using pole placement and the Linear Quadratic Regulator method for optimal control.
 Designing a Luenberger state observer with pole placement.
 Combining the above to design a full state feedback controller based on observer.